mariesajan/redux-todo-app/README.md

 An example project done as part of learning **react, webpack, babel** and **[redux](http://redux.js.org/)**

 This app helps you to get organized with the tasks.
-You can add/edit the items in the Todo List and can remove the completed items later.
+You can add the items in the Todo List and cark mark as completed once you finish the tasks.
+You can also filter the tasks here.

 ### Installation